 This post may contain affiliate links.
 Please read our disclosure policy.

-An easy recipe for a fudgy, rich chocolate cake with a decadent chocolate icing!
+An easy recipe for an old fashioned chocolate fudge cake.
+Fudgy chocolate cake with a smooth and creamy chocolate icing!

 It’s my birthday and I’ll eat cake for breakfast if I want to!
 I figured that since it was my birthday, I would make whatever I wanted.
 Perfectly reasonable.
 I briefly toyed with broccoli recipes but settled on Old Fashioned Chocolate Fudge Cake instead.
 (Just kidding!
 I always want chocolate cake with chocolate icing for my birthday!)